stefaneidelloth/treezjs/doc/components/text/code/codeArea.md

 The total css width as a string, e.g. '500px'.

-### label

-Some label text that is shown above the code area.

 ## HTML String Attributes

+### mode

+In order to influcence highlighting you can choose from following modes: 'javascript' (default), 'sql' or 'python'.

 ### value

 The source code.

+### label

+Some label text that is shown above the code area.

 ### disabled